DerKobe/DerKobe.github.io/_posts/2016-01-07-one-way-to-structure-your-code.markdown

 A few examples:

 - There's a method in your Ruby model to create an admin user?
 That's a paddlin'.
-- In a controller there is a block of code getting records from the Database via a model and mapping the data to something to pass to the template?
+- In a controller (Phoenix, Rails, ...) there is a block of code getting records from the Database via a model and mapping the data to something to pass to the template?
 That's a paddlin'.
 - There're callbacks in a model?
 You better believe that's a paddlin'.

 <center><img src="/assets/paddlin.png" width="100" height="100" style="border-radius: 5px;" /></center>